xl0/lovely-docs/doc_db/huntabyte_shadcn-svelte/registry_schema_&_setup/getting-started/digest.md

-## Setting up a component registry
+## registry.json

-Create a `registry.json` file in your project root:
+Create a `registry.json` file in the root of your project:

 ```json
 {